Table of contents

 Analyzing profiles

-The go tool pprof command can be also be used analyze profiles to find the root cause of performance issues.
+The go tool pprof command can also be used to analyze profiles to find the root cause of performance issues.
 For more information, please refer to the pprof walkthrough and the diagnostics doc.

 Its recommended that you go though the pprof walkthrough to get a better understanding of how to use the pprof.